michelin/ns4kafka/README.md

     support-group: NAMESPACE-LDAP-GROUP
 ```

-Once the configuration is in place, after successful authentication in AKHQ, users belonging to
-the `NAMESPACE-LDAP-GROUP` will be able to access the resources within the `myNamespace` namespace.
+Once the configuration is in place, after successful authentication in AKHQ, users belonging to the `NAMESPACE-LDAP-GROUP` will be able to access resources within the `myNamespace` namespace.

 ### Technical